useblocks/open-needs/README.md

 ## Interfaces
 Interfaces are a way to access the data of Open-Needs.
 Open-Needs provides a Python-API only.
-On top of this, additional interfaces can be build.
+On top of this additional interfaces can be build.

 Possible interfaces may be: A REST or GraphQL API, IDE Extension, Static site generator interfaces, ...